 3.2 Data subjects for the purpose of this policy include all living individuals about whom we hold personal data.
 A data subject need not be a UK national or resident.
 All data subjects have legal rights in relation to their personal data.

 3.3 Personal data means data relating to a living individual who can be identified from that data (or from that data and other information in our possession).
 Personal data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).

 3.4 Data controllers are the people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed.
 They have a responsibility to establish practices and policies in line with the Act.
-We are the data controller of all personal data used in our business.
+Animals in Distress is the data controller of all personal data used in our business.

 3.5 Data users include employees whose work involves using personal data.
 Data users have a duty to protect the information they handle by following our data protection and security policies at all times.

 3.6 Data processors include any person who processes personal data on behalf of a data controller.
 Employees of data controllers are excluded from this definition but it could include suppliers which handle personal data on our behalf.